MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-work-center-calendars.md

 4. Choose the **Calendar** action.
 5. On the **Work Centre Calendar** page, choose the **Show Matrix** action.

     The left side of the matrix page lists the work centres that are set up.
-The right side shows a calendar displaying the available capacity values for each working day in the defined unit of measurement, for example, **480** minutes.
+The right side shows a calendar displaying the available capacity values for each working day in the defined unit of measure, for example, **480** minutes.
 Each line represents the calendar of one work centre.

     > [!NOTE]
     >  You can also select to view the capacity values for each week or month by changing the selection in the **View By** field on the **Work Centre Calendar** page.